Skip to content

 5. Reports results in a simple tab-delimited format

-The exact test uses a full enumeration of the probability distribution to obtain an accurate p-value, rather than relying on chi-square approximations.
 A low p-value indicates significant deviation from Hardy-Weinberg Equilibrium, which might suggest: - Population stratification - Selection pressure - Non-random mating - Genotyping errors

 Output Format